TayR-D/Chess-patch-1.0/README.md

 though some basic Chess rules is still present i.e a white piece will still kill a black piece when taking the black piece's square and vice versa.
 In addition, I made a side panel with options like a chess clock, the ability to add extra piece to the board, and a reset button.

+Any sugestion to change anyhthing will gladdly accepted

 Hope you enjoy.